"PadHer makes it easy and fun to teach young African girls about periods and puberty through comic books..." —HundrED.org

 At PadHer, we take a holistic approach to support young African schoolgirls in underserved communities by:

-Bringing menstrual and sexual health to life through fun animations, comic books, and interactive workshops!
+Bringing menstrual and sexual health to life through innovative mediums and interactive workshops!

 PadHer is leading the way in innovative menstrual and SRHR education.
-Through a unique blend of comic books, animation, and interactive workshops, we’re revolutionizing how young girls, especially in underserved communities, learn about these essential topics.
+Through a unique blend of comic books, animations, comic games, and interactive workshops, we’re revolutionizing how young girls, especially in underserved communities, learn about these essential topics.

 Making sanitary pads free and easy to access for every girl!